ANSHEENA-KACHINIKKAD/Python-Conditional-and-Looping-statements/README.md

-# Python-Conditional-and-Looping-statements
+# Python Conditional and Looping statements
 Basic python conditional and looping statements.

 ## Exercise-1
-## Name your file: MonthNames.py Write a program that reads an integer value between 1 and 12 from the user and prints output the corresponding month of the year.
+Name your file: MonthNames.py Write a program that reads an integer value between 1 and 12 from the user and prints output the corresponding month of the year.

 code: